-In 2018, the commercial catch of sea mullet taken by the SBBSMNF was 46 t and remains well below the target catch range (77-144 t).
-This maintains the declining trend in catches observed since the early 2000s, down from the higher levels reported 199-2005 that typically ranged from 100-

-150 t.
-The CPUE in 2018 increased to 87 kg/boat day, well above the threshold catch rate (62 kg/boat day).
+In 2019, the commercial catch of sea mullet taken by the SBBSMNF was 45 t and remains well below the target catch range (77-144 t).
+This maintains the trend in catches observed since 2000, down from the higher levels reported 1990-2010 that typically ranged from 100-150 t.
+The CPUE in 2019 declined to 74 kg/boat day but remained well above the threshold catch rate (62 kg/boat day).
 While the low landings of sea mullet in more recent years reflect higher levels of fishing effort directed at the more valuable whiting, there may also be some effect of changing environmental conditions, including the 2011 marine heatwave, on stock abundance.
-A level 3 assessment of sea mullet stock status is underway and will be completed by 2020.